Convolution Bounds on Quantile Aggregation: Convolution bounds on RVaR aggregation

 \begin{proposition} For $\boldsymbol \mu=(\mu_1,\dots,\mu_n)\in \M^n$, $t \in [0,1)$ and $s \in (0, 1-t]$, we have

 and

 \end{proposition}

 Proposition \ref{prop:basic} suggests that for the worst-case problems of RVaR aggregation, it suffices to consider the one started from quantile level 0, i.e. the $\LES$ aggregation.
 In particular, for the worst-case problems of quantile aggregation, it suffices to consider the one at quantile level 0, i.e. the problems $\sup_{\nu \in \Lambda(\boldsymbol \mu^{t+} )}q_0^+ (\nu)$ for generic choices of $\boldsymbol \mu$.
-This will be the general approach taken in the proofs of our main results.
+This result will be used repeatedly in our discussions, and it will be the general approach taken in the proof of our main results.